Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Aggregate Session Statistics

 \section{Aggregate Session Statistics}

-\paragraph{Session Length and Structural Composition:}
+\paragraph{Session Length and Structural Composition}

 The corpus comprises 3.97M unique search sessions with a skewed length distribution (Figure~\ref{fig:rq1_kde_dynamics}, left).
-Nearly half (47.77\%) are single-query sessions (likely one-off API calls or simple lookups), with manual inspection suggesting that these are predominantly Declarative or Procedural queries.
-Among multi-turn sessions, 90\% have length $\le 10$, indicating that most multi-turn sessions in the log resolve within a few iterations, though some extend considerably further.
+Nearly half (47.77\%) are single-query sessions.
+Because our trajectory metrics require at least two queries, the rest of the paper focuses on multi-turn sessions.
+We do not treat single-query sessions as necessarily successful or simple.
+Instead, our findings characterize sessions that continue beyond one request, which may over-represent complex, uncertain, or iterative information needs.
+Among multi-turn sessions, 90\% have length $\le 10$, indicating that most multi-turn sessions in the log remain short, though some extend considerably further.

-For reference, human web search logs are slightly shorter on average (1.7 queries per session) and include a substantially larger fraction of single-query sessions (77.6\%) \cite{2014_Lessons_from_the_journey,1999_Analysis_of_a_very_large_web_search}, suggesting that agentic systems engage in more extended information-seeking episodes.
+For reference, human web search logs are slightly shorter on average (1.7 queries per session) and include a substantially larger fraction of single-query sessions (77.6\%) \cite{2014_Lessons_from_the_journey,1999_Analysis_of_a_very_large_web_search}.
+This comparison suggests that agentic systems often engage in more extended information-seeking episodes, but it should not be interpreted as a direct comparison of task success or difficulty.
 We focus subsequent analyses on multi-turn sessions.

-\paragraph{Temporal Dynamics and Interaction Speed:} Within-session intervals are short for most steps, where 56.12\% fall within 0--10 seconds, and 89.21\% are under one minute (Figure~\ref{fig:rq1_kde_dynamics}, right).
+\paragraph{Temporal Dynamics and Interaction Speed} Within-session intervals are short for most steps, where 56.12\% fall within 0--10 seconds, and 89.21\% are under one minute (Figure~\ref{fig:rq1_kde_dynamics}, right).
+We use step latency to denote the wall-clock interval between consecutive API requests.
+This interval may include client-side LLM inference, batching, network delay, and scheduling overhead, so we treat it as a descriptive pacing signal rather than a direct measure of agent deliberation time.
 Intervals are heavy-tailed, reflecting occasional long-latency steps due to system or pipeline delays.

 For reference, prior human log studies report median dwell times of several minutes for knowledge-acquisition intents~\cite{2014_Lessons_from_the_journey}.
-While dwell time and session duration are not directly comparable to our inter-step intervals, the contrast highlights the faster iterative pacing typical of agentic search.
+While dwell time and session duration are not directly comparable to our step latency, the contrast highlights the faster iterative pacing typical of agentic search.

 \paragraph{Retrieval Depth and Parameter Stability:} Retrieval depth is concentrated at fixed values $K\in\{1,5,10\}$, with only 8.36\% of sessions using other values.
 Furthermore, only 1.35\% of sessions vary $K$ across steps.
 Since DRGym supports $1 \le K \le 100$, this suggests that many agents treat retrieval count as effectively hard-coded rather than adapted within a session.